Deesus/Conference-Central/README.md

 createSession(SessionForm, websafeConferenceKey)
 ```

-Overall, I kept in-line with the structure and style of the preexisting code by Udacity.
-Because the Session endpoints are functionally similar to the Conference endpoints, the code for sessions is noticeably similar to the code for conferences.
-The basis for my design choices for these Sessions endpoints was to emulate the style and functionality of the Conference Objects.
-E.g. `_createSessionObject` method is based on the `_createConferenceObject` method.
-Likewise, the `Session` class (kind) emulates the `Conference` kind, and with the exception of "speaker" and "highlights" properties (which is specific to sessions) it contains similar properties and retains similar data types:
+Overall, I kept in-line with the structure and style of Udacity's preexisting code.
+The basis of my design choices for these session endpoints was to emulate the style and functionality of the Conference Objects; because the session methods are functionally similar to the conference methods, the code for sessions is similar to the code for conferences.
+E.g. the `_createSessionObject` method is based on the `_createConferenceObject` method.
+Likewise, the `Session` class (kind) emulates the `Conference` kind, and with the exception of "speaker" and "highlights" properties (which is specific to sessions), the `Session` kind contains similar properties and retains similar data types:

 ```
 name            = ndb.StringProperty(required=True)